 EXAMPLE: A blood pressure measurement completed by a qualified nurse including the healthcare activity elements of taking, documenting and evaluation

-The initial content of the new reference set was informed by the published:
+The initial content of this reference set was informed by the previously published:

 - Equivalence table between ICNP and SNOMED CT for nursing interventions.

 The result is intended to support nursing care and enable effective decision-making, and to provide information to inform nursing education and health policy.
-As the subset is implemented, feedback will lead to further development, with the professional oversight by the Nursing Derivatives Editorial Group
+As the subset is implemented, feedback will lead to further development, with the professional oversight by the Nursing Clinical Reference Group

-To provide a subset of frequently used SNOMED CT concepts for use in nursing practise within the following data fields:
+To provide a subset of frequently used SNOMED CT concepts for use in nursing practice within the following data fields:

 - Nursing Activities

-The Nursing Activities Reference Set is comprised of 883 active concepts from the SNOMED CT Procedure hierarchy.
+The Nursing Activities Reference Set is comprised of 884 active concepts from the SNOMED CT Procedure hierarchy.
 The Reference Set will be maintained in line with each release of SNOMED CT and content added based on usage overtime.
-The Nursing Derivatives Editorial Group has clinical responsibility for agreeing that proposed additions are relevant to nurses internationally.
+Where clinical expertise is required, consultation with the Nursing Clinical Reference Group will be undertaken.

 5 Obtaining the Reference Sets